 Put on the lid and turn the knob to the sealing position.

-Press manual (or pressure cook on newer models) and adjust timing follows depending on if you need the beans for salad/rice and beans/soup:
+Press manual (or pressure cook on newer models) set to high pressure and adjust timing follows depending on if you need the beans for salad/rice and beans/soup:

 Calorie information for 1 cup black beans cooked in water.